NiceSapien/AurAchieve-backend/README.md

-# AuraAscend-backend
+# AurAchieve-backend

 > [!IMPORTANT]
-> You're currently in the backend repository of AuraAscend, written in ExpressJS.
-To view the flutter frontend, please visit [this](https://github.com/NiceSapien/AuraAscend) repository instead.
+> You're currently in the backend repository of AurAchieve, written in ExpressJS.
+To view the flutter frontend, please visit [this](https://github.com/NiceSapien/AurAchieve) repository instead.

 **Fix your damn life.**

-AuraAscend is the only self-improvement app you'll ever need.
+AurAchieve is the only self-improvement app you'll ever need.
 Earn Aura for every good thing you do.
 Prove it with AI, a timer, or just your honesty.

-Get it now through [GitHub actions](https://github.com/NiceSapien/AuraAscend/actions).
+Get it now through [GitHub actions](https://github.com/NiceSapien/AurAchieve/actions).

 ## Self-hosting